Saturday, May 15, 2010

 All of us are, were, or will be teachers in one way or another and may experience resistance in the classroom that leaves us feeling lost, and perhaps even betrayed some student.
 What are some strategies we can develop in the face of these hardships to keep a healthy bodymindspirit?
 How can we nourish ourselves from a sentipensante approach when the going gets tough in this way.

-describes her experiences teaching a class on radical Native and African American woman activists.
+2. In "Gender, Race, and Radicalism" Joy James describes her experiences teaching a class on radical Native and African American woman activists.
 The texts assigned include the woman activists' autobiographies, and students were given the opportunity to engage with material that illustrates political circumstances as the actor experiences them, ans well as her opinions, reflections, fears, and aspirations.

 How might choosing to teach the class with autobiography assist students, who are keeping their own journals throughout the semester, in reflecting on their own experiences with racism.
 How might a text book, or some other way of engaging with the material, limit students as they relate to the material in a way that inspires dedication to radical antiracist action despite the obstacles posed by conservative (and liberal)university settings?